Lufthansa averts strike, subsidiary airlines still hit | DW | 18.10.2019

-Cabin crew trade union UFO called off a scheduled strike at Germany's Lufthansa on Friday, after the flagship airline volunteered a 2% pay rise.
+Cabin crew trade union UFO called off a scheduled strike at Germany's Lufthansa on Friday, after the flagship airline put forward a 2% pay rise.

 UFO vice president Daniel Flohr welcomed the offer, but described it as a "chess move."